kapilgorve/personal-website/src/pages/blog/react-navigation/index.md

 ```

 * Going back to a screen: The header provided by stack navigator will automatically include a back button when it is possible to go back from the active screen(when there is more than one screen).
-Sometimes you'll want to be able to programmatically trigger this behavior, and for that, you can use `this.props.navigation.goBack()`;.
+Sometimes you'll want to be able to programmatically trigger this behaviour, and for that, you can use `this.props.navigation.goBack()`;.
 ```javascript
 class HomeScreen extends React.Component {